Ayiamco/zuriBlockgames-submissions/task4/README.md

 #To run the deploy script

 - Create a .env file in the root directory
-- Add the following variables ALCHEMY_URL=<Your Alchemy Url or some other node provider like Infura> ACCOUNT=<Your private key>
+- Add the following variables ALCHEMY_URL="Your Alchemy Url or some other node provider like Infura" ACCOUNT="Your account private key"